ByAUJay

 Quick decision flow

-- Are you SNARK‑native with many small, heterogeneous proofs?
+- Do you have a SNARK-native setup with a collection of small, mixed proofs?

 Implementation pointers